 Every relationship has stress within it

 A lack of emotional connection can become toxic for the life of the relationship.
 It’s like the couple becomes bored and tired of the mundane.
 And then they stop talking about issues and connecting with their partner.
 This has big implications for self-esteem and confidence for each individual.
-More needs to be done to connect and engage both people to sit, unpack and be OK with emotions.
+More needs to be done to connect and engage both people to sit, unpack and be okay with emotions.

 How is mental health affecting your relationship?
 We would like to hear from you and work with you and your partner towards better engagement and better mental health.
 Take the time to reach out today.